Understanding Life Insurance Premiums

 • Gender: Many insurers have different rates for males and females.
 The difference isn’t usually substantial, but in general female rates are lower because they typically have a longer life expectancy.

-Types of Premium Structures
+Types of Life Insurance Premium Structures

 Life insurance policies can be structured with different premium payment models depending on the type of coverage and the flexibility you’re looking for.